softica-dk/kubernetes-catas/exercises/03 - Deployment/01 - deployment.md

 deployment.apps/dp-nginx rolled back
 ```

 > The `--to-revision` flag is optional.
-If now supplied, it will rollback on step.
+If not supplied, it will rollback on step.

 We can now see that we are back using the first replicaset, and the new one is still kept
 ```